jensbarthel/git-demo/README.md

 # Git demo

 ## Introduction
-This is a minimal sample to show how git works.
+This is a minimal demonstration to show how git works.